 Aside from the sheer poverty and lack of freedom, it was such a worthwhile experience.
 The children I was minding were so creative and talented and were happy to engage with my games and activities.
 I was also surprised by the amount of Italian that I learned from them.
 Children by nature aren’t afraid to be honest, which meant that they would always correct me if I made mistakes- which I did plenty of times- whereas Italians my own age or older wouldn’t be as eager to do the same.
 My host parents were really kind too and I’ve since gone back to visit them.
 I should emphasise, however, that I was very lucky with the lovely, accommodating family I lived with.
 Not everyone has such pleasant experiences.

 I knew a girl who went to au-pair in Germany for a summer, only to discover on arrival that the child she had to mind was severely disabled and needed constant supervision and assistance.
 One girl I know ended up in the rural heart of Austria which stopped seeming so idyllic once she realised she was a two hour journey away from the nearest bus stop, not to mind city.
 She didn’t last a month.
 Another friend of mine who travelled to Barcelona to au-pair was greeted with a mop and a bucket on arrival.
 It turned out the mother was looking for a cleaner, not an au-pair.
-After a swift return to Au-Pair World, she found another family to work for in the same city within a few days.
 Many other girls I know ended up going back home earlier than planned or were just unsatisfied with their experience overall.
 The reality is that choosing a host family does involve a bit of luck, but if you really make an effort to get to know the family before you go out there by organising regular skype calls and messaging them often, you can get some idea of what they’re like as people and what their lifestyle entails.